 Budget Reality:

-After testin' all these keyboards extensively, I've settled on CleverType for my daily driver, with WriteKey as my secondary keyboard that I switch to when working on creative projects.
+After testin' all these keyboards extensively throughout 2026, I've settled on CleverType as my primary keyboard across all my Apple devices.
+The cross-device learning and relationship-aware features have proven invaluable for both professional and personal communication.
+I keep WriteKey as my secondary keyboard that I switch to when working on creative projects where I need that extra creative spark.

 Best for Creatives: WriteKey's specialized tools for creative writing are unmatched.